open-ephys/gui-docs/source/User-Manual/Plugins/Tracking-Plugin.rst

 Tracking sources
 --------------------

-.. note:: These instructions apply to the Tracking Plugin for GUI version 0.6.x and higher.
+.. important:: These instructions apply to the Tracking Plugin for GUI version 0.6.x and higher.
 All of the functionality is now contained in a single Filter plugin, as opposed to the separate Source, Filter, and Sink plugins that were used previously.

 After adding the Tracking Plugin to the Open Ephys signal chain, you first need to define at least one "tracking source."
 You can add and delete new sources using the :code:`+` and :code:`-` buttons.
 The port number, OSC address, and color used to represent the incoming data can also be configured within the plugin's editor.
 Make sure these match the OSC settings in Bonsai (which must be running on the same computer).